Sathishr424/sathishr424/README.md

 ### About Me

   Well I am a self taught programmer and a Full Stack Developer.
-I know React, Redux, Jquery, d3.js, Bootstrap, node.js and more... and always learning/adding new skills and libraries.

   Currently learning all about Web development.